medienhaus/medienhaus-dev-tools/README.md

 <img src="./public/favicon.svg" width="70" />

-### medienhaus/
+### matrix leave tool/

+Dev tool to leave every space or room with a given name.

-Customizable modular free and open-source environment for decentralized, distributed communication and collaboration.
+based on the customizable modular free and open-source environment for decentralized, distributed communication and collaboration.

 [Website](https://medienhaus.dev/) — [Twitter](https://twitter.com/medienhaus_)

 <br>

-# medienhaus-frontend

-This repository contains the code for the **medienhaus/** React application, which is designed to intuitively introduce all participants to the paradigm of federated communication through the modern technology our platform is built around.

-The application itself is written in JavaScript, we're using the Next.js framework.
-Documentation can be found at [https://nextjs.org/docs](https://nextjs.org/docs).

-## Development
+### Deployement as static website

+clone git repository and run `npm run buld`.
+This will create a folder called 'out' with the static website
 ### Installation

 #### `npm install`